Last Updated on April 12, 2022

 You’ll most likely arrive in Copenhagen at Central Station, even if you’re coming from the airport.
 The metro from the airport is only a 13-minute metro ride that departs above Terminal 3).

 Before you leave the airport, or at Central Station if you are arriving by train, be sure to buy a transit card.
 It’s good for all buses and trains in the city before you board.
 The cost for a 24-hour card is DKK 80 (about $12 per adult) or DKK 130 (approximately $19) for 48 hours.

 You could also purchase the Copenhagen Card for approximately $53 per adult ($27 per child), which provides both free transportation and also free admission to 74 museums and other attractions.
 But it may not be worth it if you’re only staying 24 hours since you will not have a lot of time to visit museums.

 If you’re only visiting for a few hours, there’s a luggage storage room in Central Station two levels down in the basement near the exit to Istedgade stret.
 Lockers cost DKK50 for the small and DKK60 for the large, and you must use Danish coins.
 There are also luggage lockers at the airport.

-If you’re starting out from Central Station head towards Stroget, Copenhagen’s famous upscale shopping street that’s the longest pedestrian street in the world.
+If you’re starting your day from Central Station head towards Stroget, Copenhagen’s famous upscale shopping street that’s the longest pedestrian street in the world.
 Along the way, you’ll pass Christiansborg Palace with its copper-clad steeples, the seat of the Danish Parliament.
 When you reach stylish Strøget, window-shop for a little while, perhaps visiting the Royal Copenhagen store, the brand’s flagship.

 It’s only about a 10-15 minute walk from Stroget to colorful Nyhavn where 18th-century gabled townhouses line a harborside promenade.
 Hans Christian Andersen lived in several houses along the promenade during his lifetime.

 From Nyhavn continue to Amalienborg Palace, home of the Danish Royal Family.
 Only about a 10-minute away, the palace is actually four identical rococo buildings, quite stately and looking as palatial as any regal residence should.